Preconditioners for Fractional Diffusion Equations Based on the Spectral Symbol: Introduction

-Proportionately to 1D case we can extent the discretization scheme to two dimensional setting.
-In the next paragraph we summarize the main points of the numerical procedure, referring the reader for further details in \cite{moghaderi171}.
+Similarly to 1D case, we can extend the discretization scheme to the two-dimensional setting.
+In the next paragraph we summarize the main points of the numerical procedure, referring the reader in \cite{moghaderi171} for further details.
 Define